-Ake signs extension to stay at Man City until 2027
+Saudi league has changed the market - Guardiola

 Ake has helped City claim the Premier League title in each of his three seasons with the club, winning six trophies overall.

-But his versatility - he can play at centre-back and left-back - helped him become a more important member of the squad last season, his 41 appearances more than he managed in his first two seasons combined (40).
+But his versatility - he can play at centre-back and left-back - helped him become a more important member of the squad last season, with his 41 appearances more than he managed in his first two seasons combined (40).

 City's director of football Txiki Begiristain said: "We have been delighted with Nathan's development, so it's great news for this club that he is extending his time with us.